mrfdev/CMI/Resources/FAQ/cmi-trash.md

 ```
 An in-game chat interface comes up, click on `[Not Public]` which changes it to a Public sign so everybody can use it using a particular permission.

-If you want it 100% public, click on the green `[ReqPerm]` will remore the permission requirement.
+If you want it 100% public, click on the green `[ReqPerm]` will remove the permission requirement.
 It should now show a grey text saying 'ReqPerm' instead of a green one.

 Then click on the green `+` with hover text 'add block you are looking at', you should see particles around the sign now.